 The sample tissue is submerged in a 10% neutral buffered formalin, the most commonly used fixative in histology.
 This fixes tissues by cross-linking the proteins; primarily residues of the basic amino acid lysine.
-Its effects are reversible by excess water and it avoids formalin pigmentation.
+The effects are reversible by excess water and it avoids formalin pigmentation.
 Formalin fixation also allows long-term storage, good tissue penetration, and it is optimal for immunohistochemistry techniques.

 To inquire about prices and availability or to determine the feasibility of your project contact us .